Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Efficient Domain Robust Data Valuation

-By leveraging this approximation, we can estimate the marginal value of each data point using perturbation theory without having to repeatedly perform costly eigendecompositions.
-This makes OOD-robust data valuation computationally efficient and feasible for practical deployment.
+By leveraging this approximation, we can quantify the marginal value of each data point using perturbation theory without repeatedly performing costly eigendecompositions.
+This makes OOD-robust data valuation computationally efficient and feasible for practical deployment, achieving a complexity of $O(nd^2 + d^3)$, which is highly efficient in regimes where $n \gg d$.